10 Reasons Why Musical Plays Work

 shine when given a part in a play, and

 gifted students have a blast making the material their own!
-Our plays also work brilliantly for English language learners and special education students.
+Our plays also work brilliantly for English language learners and special education and special needs students.
 Plays are really for everyone.

 - Build Classroom Camaraderie